Business Storytelling Glossary (The BSG)

 Worldbuilding

-The wider process of building your interconnected web of stories, ideas, concepts and insights.
+The wider process of building your interconnected web of stories, ideas, concepts, and insights.
 See also: Storyverse.

 X

-I got nothing.
+I have nothing.

 Y